wouterdebie/locast2tuner/README.md

 `locast2tuner` can imitate one or more digital tuners and provides geo cloaking across regions.

+> ❗ Since locast.org uses Amazon Cloudfront to stream, region restrictions imposed by Cloudfront can not be circumvented.
+This means that `locast2tuner` might not work outside of the United States.
 # Features
 - Override your location using ZIP code or GPS coordinates
 - Multiple digital tuners in a single server, either as separate servers or as one (multiplexing)